 The curriculum of the MBA program is designed to prepare students for professional management careers by increasing their communication skills, broadening their appreciation of diverse cultures, improving their decision making, and reinforcing their ability to apply knowledge and skills in problem solving.
 Students also will develop a better understanding of the importance of ethical business behavior and corporate social responsibility.
 Upon completion of the program, students will have the capacity to lead in organizational situations and innovate to solve problems and to manage in unpredictable environments.

 The curriculum is also designed to challenge students and to open minds to new ways to think about business issues.
 Courses will include lectures, case discussions, current business issues, and team projects.
 Students will usually take two courses a semester including summer.
-In addition, their first course will be a five-day course in Communication and Leadership.

 By the end of their second semester, students will select a concentration.
 All students must have a concentration, and they may not mix courses from different concentrations.
 The concentrations include: